cinemascience/cinema_explorer/readme.md

 Use the outline in **databases.json**

 #Changelog
+##V1.3
+- Up to Spec with Cinema Spec-D V1.0.
+(Can read both Type I and Type II)
 ##V1.2
 - Updated to use version 1.3.1 of Parallel Coordinates Component
 - Added feature to allow user to define a custom result, and query for results similiar to it.